aevilla160/hpc_docs/docs/gpu.md

 Allocating a GPU node is the first step:

-GPU nodes can be allocated via test partition (1 Hour Max TimeLimit) or via the `gpu` Queue
+GPU nodes can be allocated via test partition (1 Hour Max TimeLimit) or via the `gpu` partition.

 For shorter build times, `test` partition is a good starting point, however for longer GPU utilization allocate a node via `gpu` Queue.